LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Limitations in both the graph language and UML forces the invention of a modeling language that can represent all kinds of Logtalk entities and entity relations.
-Currently we use the following DOT shapes (entities, predicates, and files) and arrows (entity, predicate, and file relations):
+Currently we use the following DOT shapes (libraries, entities, predicates, and files) and arrows (entity, predicate, and file relations):

+- libraries
+	`box3d` (3D box, lightyellow)

+- library and file loading and dependency relations
+	`normal` (arrow ending with a black triangle)

 - objects (classes, instances, and prototypes)
 	`box` (rectangle, yellow for instances/classes and beige for prototypes)